MattyGWS/HorizonXI-Linux-Installation/README.md

 **Dolphin** - This is just the folder/file explorer like on windows, it has a name for some reason and that name is dolphin.

 **Steam** - If you're on steamdeck you will obviously have this, if you're on other distros it may not be installed by default and you can find it in the discover store or whatever app store your distro has.
+Be aware that the flatpak version of steam may be more annoying to use here as it has less permissions to read your drive than native steam would have.

 -----